PC Master Guide: How to Fix a Slow Computer & Internet Like a Pro

 System Info Commands

-Check Batterypowercfg /batteryreportA full history of your battery life.
+📝 Generates a full history and health report of your laptop’s battery life.

 5. The “Bonus” Hidden Shortcuts